|

-This is a term used to express mistrust of information or other facts that are being suggested as being true by another person or in a publication, when such purported information is highly dubious.
-You might say in conversation something like:
+being suggested as being true by another person or in a publication, when such purported information is highly dubious.

-"That is utter bollocks." or
+is utter

-"What a load of bollocks."
+a load of bollocks."

-When what you mean is that you disagree strongly with the other person's, or the publications point of view.
+what you mean is that you disagree strongly with the other person's, or

 .."Bollocks" is a word of Middle English origin, meaning "testicles".
 The word is often used figuratively in colloquial British English and Hiberno-English as a noun to mean "nonsense", an expletive following a minor accident or misfortune, or an adjective to mean "poor quality" or "useless".
 Similarly, common phrases like "Bollocks to this!" and "That's a load of old bollocks" generally indicate contempt for a certain task, subject or opinion.
 Conversely, the word also figures in idiomatic phrases such as "the dog's bollocks" or more simply "the bollocks" (as opposed to just "bollocks"), which will refer to something which is admired, approved of or well-respected.